 Even though only temporary, it was a clunky and disjointed system that made keeping tabs on contracts, compliance documentation and a huge volume of transactions extremely difficult.

-The old system was a double-edged sword – without access, operational staff lacked visibility.
-Giving too many people access meant the data became hard to manage.
+The old system was a double-edged sword — operational staff lacked visibility and giving too many people access meant the data became hard to manage.

-“We wanted one source of information across all Uniting AgeWell where staff could get access to read-only files and see what suppliers we are already working with in their area, to streamline the number of suppliers we use and negotiate bulk pricing, and see what contracts we had in place and when their compliance checks were due for renewal,” Andy explains.
+“We wanted one source of information across all Uniting AgeWell, where staff could get access to read-only files and see what suppliers we are already working with in their area"

 System ticks three mandatory boxes